PrideFest Milwaukee 2024: What to expect at this year's event

 Brian Kramp speaks with the president of the festival and discusses details on this year’s event.

-MILWAUKEE - PrideFest Milwaukee is Wisconsin's largest LGBTQ festival since 1987.
+MILWAUKEE - PrideFest Milwaukee has been Wisconsin's largest LGBTQ+ festival since 1987.
 Brian Kramp has details about this weekend's plans for music and more.

 This year's festival runs from Thursday, June 6 through Saturday, June 8 at Henry Maier Festival Park.